Table of Contents

 In May 2014, the CDC released updated guidelines for the use of PrEP in the US.
 These guidelines recommend that PrEP with daily, oral Truvada be considered for HIV-negative people who are at substantial risk for HIV.
 This includes people who:

-- are in a sexual relationship with an HIV+ partner
+- are in a sexual relationship with a partner living with HIV

 - do not regularly use condoms and who do not know the HIV status of their sexual partner(s)